Rarisma/A-Generic-Roguealike-Game/README.md

 To play all you need is a version of rougalike.py and the data folder

+# Coming soon
+- Setlements
+- Shops
+- Statistics

 # To Do list
 - Maps
 - Stats
-- Monuments
 - Magic
-- Setlements
 - World Perminance
-- Shops
 - Armour and Weaponry
 - Magic
-- Statistics
 - Weather
+- Remove required modules